Cooljoe67/hangman_python_collab/README.md

 # hangman_python_collab
-A simple implementatioon of the popular game 'hangman' in Python.
-Leans heavily on the list feature of python and uses a small recursiv function
+A simple implementation of the popular game 'hangman' in Python.
+Leans heavily on the list feature of python and uses a small recursive function

 # Project Reflection Template
 ## Summary